Master of Sustainability

 The Master of Sustainability is a full-time, cohort-based program.
 Students are required to complete core coursework along with the cohort they join.
 To fulfill the requirements for the Master of Sustainability degree program, students must successfully complete a minimum of 41 hours total credit hours, which include:

-- 21 hours of elective courses that constitute an area of specialization.
+- A minimum of 12 hours of elective courses that constitute an area of specialization.
 The area of specialization may be one of several predetermined by the program, or may be designed by the student and approved by the students advisor and the dean.

 - students may take more electives